GRD-1/ERP.AERO/README.md

 * For the same reason I didn't clear the test database and local file storage: /server/public/uploads

-* To simplify deloyment, I didn't exclude the config file from the repository.
+* To simplify deployment, I didn't exclude the config file from the repository.
 It is here: /server/config

 * The database is MySQL.
 Dump file is here: /database_dump